Maximum electricity prices in land lease communities for customers in an embedded network

 How do I know if I am living in a land lease community where these maximum prices apply?

-If you are not sure whether you are living in a residential land lease community, you can use the Government’s Residential land lease communities register.
+If you are not sure whether you are living in a residential land lease community, you can search your address on the NSW Fair Trading Register of Communities (Residential Land Lease).

 The Energy and Water Ombudsman NSW (EWON) also provides information to help you understand whether you are living in an embedded network.